fsprojects/fantomas/docs/docs/contributors/Prepare Context.md

 #### Assigning trivia

-Once we have the trivia, we can assign them to an AST node they belong too.
+Once we have the trivia, we can assign them to an AST node they belong to.
 This is one of the more tricky parts of the process.

 The syntax tree exists of numerous types of nodes.
-There is not one discriminated union that captures are the nodes.
+There is not one discriminated union that captures all the nodes.
 Top level nodes are [SynModuleDecl](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntax-synmoduledecl.html), expressions are [SynExpr](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntax-synexpr.html) and so on.
-In Fantomas all these types do share a comment trait, the can (almost) all have trivia that belongs to them.
+In Fantomas all these types do share a comment trait, they can (almost) all have trivia that belongs to them.

 Example: